 Prepare your child for success!
-Preschool gets your child ready for school with a strong foundation for learning now.
+Prekindergarten gets your child ready for school with a strong foundation for learning now.

 The Boston Public Schools preschool program is one of the strongest in the nation.
 Research shows children who attend BPS preschool are more prepared for kindergarten in the areas of early math, reading, and social-emotional development.